 We're certainly not alone.
 The CTA study cited above found that roughly two out of every three of the physicians surveyed indicated that they strongly intended to use remote patient monitoring technology to manage their patients' health in the future.
 The aforementioned Healthcare IT News article cited a 2019 Spyglass Consulting report that found nearly nine out of 10 hospitals and health systems had invested in or planned to invest in remote patient monitoring technologies as part of their transition to a value-based care model.
 Both studies were conducted before the COVID-19 pandemic, so it wouldn't be surprising if these figures are rising.

+For more information on remote patient monitoring, see this comprehensive guide.
 If your organization is interested in learning more about why now is the perfect time to launch a remote patient monitoring program, please reach out to us.
 We'd love to show you how Prevounce makes adding RPM simple and highly worthwhile for you and your patients.